Spring In Croatia: What To Do In Croatia In April & May

 Even Condé Nast Traveller loved the place, writing: people have been harvesting oysters in the bay of Mali Ston (between the slender peninsula Peljesac and mainland Croatia) since Roman times.
 Their delicate flavor has been lauded for centuries.
 Wash them down with a glass of the local white wine, Pošip.

 Croatia in Spring is a Great Time to Get Physical

 How about white water rafting while on vacation in Croatia?
-Spring is a great time of year to raft.
-Head to anyone of these rivers for a rafting good time.
+Spring is an excellent time of year to raft.
+Head to any one of these rivers for a rafting good time.
 Cetina, Kupa, Zrmanja, Mrežnica, Dobra or Korana

 The water is far too cold to swim in – for most of us anyway, but with the countryside returning to green & all of the flowers blooming, spring is ideal for cycling in Croatia.
-In Istria, northwest Croatia, there are dedicated cycling events starting in March that run all year.
+In Istria, northwest Croatia, dedicated cycling events start in March that run all year.
 From professional races through to recreational options.

 If an organized event is not your thing, high-quality cycling routes can be found in many towns across Croatia, including Zadar, Čakovec, Lika & Rovinj.
 Some of the newest and most panoramic tracks pass through the North Velebit National Park and the historic city of Senj, making cycling on your holiday in Croatia a top choice.

 Are you a mountain climber?
 Then you’ll want to think about Paklenica National Park.
 Located 270 kilometers from Zagreb or 60 kilometers from Zadar.
 Paklenica hosts an International climber’s meeting, where you can scale up the mighty Velebit.